Close

 Scabies During Pregnancy – Causes and Treatment

 Different women can have completely different experiences during pregnancy.
 Some women have a reasonably smooth pregnancy, while others can have health ailments and other issues.
 Developing a skin condition can be terrifying for a pregnant woman, but skin troubles can be easily treated.
 Scabies is one such condition.
-It is caused by an infestation of mites on the surface of the skin.
-Scabies during pregnancy can be seen when rashes and itching occur in places like the armpits, inner wrists, back of knees and finger webs.
+It is caused by an infestation of mites on the skin’s surface.
+Scabies during pregnancy can be seen when rashes and itching occur in the armpits, inner wrists, back of knees and finger webs.
 It is quite a miserable condition for a pregnant lady to go through, and if left untreated, it can cause health complications.
 It is best to treat scabies before it spreads.

 What Is Scabies?

-Scabies is caused by creatures known as mites that burrow and dig tunnels under the skin’s surface.
+Scabies are caused by creatures known as mites that burrow and dig tunnels under the skin’s surface.
 You will get scabies when the female mite digs under your skin’s surface and lays eggs.
-They die after a month, but the eggs will hatch, and new mites will grow who will then reproduce.
+They die after a month, but the eggs will hatch, and new mites will grow, which will then reproduce.
 Their life cycle is only about 2-3 weeks.
-There are different types of scabies that can develop based on the mode of transmission – contact with the skin of an infected person, through sexual intercourse, or in rare cases, contact with towels or linen of someone who has scabies.
+Different types of scabies can develop based on the mode of transmission – contact with the skin of an infected person, through sexual intercourse, or in rare cases, contact with towels or linen of someone who has scabies (1).

 What Causes Scabies?

-Mites are common in crowded places like camps, classrooms, college dorms, and childcare centres where they move from skin to skin.
-The most common way to get scabies is from someone who already has them.
+Mites are common in crowded places like camps, classrooms, college dorms, and childcare centres, where they move from skin to skin.
+The most common way to get scabies is from someone who already has them (5).
 Exposure to scabies during pregnancy does not harm the foetus in any way, but it still has to be treated quickly so that the mother can rest at ease.

 What Are the Signs and Symptoms of Scabies?

-After initial exposure to scabies, it can take up to 6 weeks for the following symptoms to appear.
+After initial exposure to scabies, the following symptoms can take up to 6 weeks to appear (3).

 • Intense itching and a rash that gets worse at night.